 Favourite Conditions to Treat:

-Understanding how debilitating neck and back pain can be, makes this condition very important to me to treat well, and with empathy.
+Understanding how debilitating neck and back pain can be, makes these conditions very important to me to treat well, and with empathy.
 I find it very rewarding when I can encourage and show my patients what they CAN do, not just what they cannot.

 What are you happiest doing when you’re not working?